wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-task.md

 >**Note**: If an app has a dashboard page and an embedded script extension, site owners will automatically be directed to the app's dashboard page after installing the app.

 This API call is also used to specify the value of any dynamic parameters.
-For more information about using dynamic parameters see [step 6](#using-dynamic-parameters-in-your-html-code-optional).
+For more information about using dynamic parameters see (See [Using dynamic parameters in your HTML code](#using-dynamic-parameters-in-your-html-code-optional)).

 To use the `fetch` method in your app's dashboard page: